wzhang2022/FPStalker-1/README.md

-Repo containing the code of FPStalker's paper.
+This repo is a fork of the code for FPStalker's paper and contains the extensions done by William Zhang, Eryk Pecyna, and Barron Wei for their CS263 final project.

 # Create virtual environment and install dependencies
 Run the command below to create a virtual environment.